Dr Camila Devis-Rozental: continuing to influence change

 Camila Devis-Rozental Dr Camila Devis-Rozental at The Shaw Trust Disability Power 100 ceremony 2023

-For the second year running, BU’s Dr Camila Devis-Rozental has been named in The Shaw Trust Disability Power 100 for Education.
+In 2023 and for the second year running, BU’s Dr Camila Devis-Rozental was named in The Shaw Trust Disability Power 100 for Education.
 It’s a platform that celebrates and recognises the UK’s most influential disabled people and organisations.

 The impact of Camila’s ongoing work to ‘humanise education’ extends to both within and outside of BU.
 In her role as Principal Academic in Socio-emotional Intelligence (SEI) and service excellence, Camila’s research has explored the concept of SEI, with a focus on higher education teaching and learning.
 She has applied this to her day-to-day work at BU, developing and delivering an academic and professional practice unit, which engages students to develop holistically, including consideration of their Socio-emotional Intelligence.